cilogi/lid/README.md

       There are no doubt better ways.

 2. The Google and Facebook logins work with simple forms being posted.
-The email login is a little different as after the initial post the user has to move to another window/app in order to access the generated URL.
+The id login is a little different as after the initial post the user has to move to another window/app in order to access the generated URL.
 You can see how we've done this in the `script.js` file, which also uses a user status servlet to